gavinhoward/bc/README.md

 It is expected that `CC` produces code for the target system.

-Users can also create a file named `config.mak` in the top-level directory to control `make`.
-This is not normally necessary.

 Users can also disable signal handling by compiling as follows:

 ```